 In November 2021, after several years of preparation and consultations, the European Commission (EC) released the Proposal for a Regulation on deforestation-free products, introducing mandatory due diligence associated with a marketing prohibition to contribute to stopping deforestation through a cleaning up of EU supply chains from products associated with deforestation.

-FEDIOL supports the ambitious objectives which are pursued with the of legislation and considers critical that the provisions are workable, can be complied with by the main actors in targeted supply chains and are inclusive for those players actively engaged in the transition to sustainable production practices.
+FEDIOL supports the ambitious objectives which are pursued with the legislation and considers critical that the provisions are workable, can be complied with by the main actors in targeted supply chains and are inclusive for those players actively engaged in the transition to sustainable production practices.

 Event on EU deforestation-free regulation : making it work

 The event aims to present experiences from different sectors on what is needed to change practices and overcome practical impediments for workable compliance in key commodity supply chains :